 In 2019 she was elected clinical vice president of the Royal College of Physicians, heading up the care quality improvement directorate, and in 2021 appointed deputy chair to the British Heart Foundation.

 In 2018 she was awarded the American College of Cardiology international service award for advancing cardiac care globally and, in the same year, the Mackenzie Medal of the British Cardiovascular Society.

 Joint Clinical Lead: Professor Simon Ray

-Consultant Cardiologist, University Hospital of South Manchester, and Honorary Professor of Cardiology, University of Manchester Director, and President Elect of the British Cardiovascular Society.
+Consultant cardiologist, at Wythenshawe Hospital, part of Manchester University NHS Foundation Trust; Honorary Professor of Cardiology, University of Manchester; and a past president of the British Cardiovascular Society

-Professor Ray was appointed Consultant Cardiologist at the University of South Manchester in 1995, and Honorary Professor of Cardiology at the University of Manchester in 2011.
-He has served as the President of the British Society of Echocardiography, VicePresident for Clinical Standards of the British Cardiovascular Society, and President of the British Heart Valve Society.
-He is currently President Elect of the British Cardiovascular Society, and a member of the Board of Trustees of the British Heart Foundation.
+Professor Ray was appointed consultant cardiologist at the University Hospital of South Manchester NHS trust in 1995, prior to its merger which formed Manchester University NHS Foundation Trust in 2017.
+He was appointed Honorary Professor of Cardiology at the University of Manchester in 2011.
+He has served as the president of the British Society of Echocardiography, vice president for clinical standards of the British Cardiovascular Society, and president of the British Heart Valve Society.
+He is a past president of the British Cardiovascular Society and a member of the board of trustees of the British Heart Foundation.

 Professor Ray said: “I am delighted to be appointed as the joint clinical lead.
 GIRFT is an opportunity to make a real impact in improving the quality of care in cardiology by supporting trusts and individual clinicians in analysing, understanding and removing unwarranted variations in practice and clinical performance.”